 Some of the discomfort will be forced.
 We have some big family changes coming this year and the new + different will inevitably mean a bit of discomfort.
 But a lot of it will come only by choosing it, from making time for things that are not what I’ve been choosing for the last few years.”

 The next year I chose the word “discipline” and listed the different areas of my life and what discipline would look like in each of them.
-Now it’s time to pick a word for 2019!
+I’ve used a handful of words over the years and now it’s time to pick a word for 2022!

-I’ve listed some of my favorites but take a while to think about what your goals are, who you really want to work on becoming in 2019.
+I’ve listed some of my favorites but before you pick one, take a while to think about what your goals are, who you really want to work on becoming in 2022.
 What are characteristics of that person?
-What do your goals have in common?
+What do your goals for different aspects of your life have in common?

 Maybe you’re searching for more simplicity in your business and home life?